Cotys I (Odrysian): Conflict with Athens

+Death

 By 360 BC, Cotys controlled almost all of the Chersonese peninsula, and the Athenians dispatched a new commander, Charidemus' friend Cephisodotus to the area.
 By the time Cephisodotus arrived in the last week of September 360 BC, Cotys had been murdered by two of Plato’s students from Aenus, Python and Heraclides.
 Thought previously to be close to the king, they murdered him during a feast in his palace, under the pretext that he had wronged their father.
 Upon their return to Athens, they were proclaimed honorary citizens and rewarded with gold wreaths.
 Python is said to have told the Athenians that "God did this, borrowing from me the hand that did the deed."
 Identifying an unnamed Thracian king met by Philip II of Macedon with Cotys, some authors had put Cotys' death in 359 BC, assuming it took place after Philip II's accession; this is still found cited in the literature, but the chronology of Cephisodotus' arrival in 360 BC is certain.
 Philip may have met Cotys before becoming king of Macedon and, moreover, it is not certain that the Thracian king in question should be identified with Cotys.

+Legacy

 Cotys I was the last ruler of a relatively unified Thrace for centuries.
 On his death, his son and heir Cersobleptes found himself opposed by Amadocus II (son of Amadocus I and possibly already a rival to Cotys in the early 370s BC) and Berisades (son or descendant of Saratocus?), as well as Miltokythes and a certain Spokes.
 While Cersobleptes managed to eliminate some of these foes with the continued support of Charidemus (who captured and executed Miltokythes in 357 BC), he had to accept a partition of the kingdom with Amadocus II and Berisades.
 The division of Odrysian Thrace was exploited by Philip II of Macedon to impose his control over the area.